kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 is used to identify fields that have been removed from the configuration file and need to be cleared from the live configuration.

-1. Calculate fields to delete:
-  - *last-applied-configuration - local object configuration*
-  - clear fields present in the last-applied-configuration that are missing from the local object configuration file
+1. Calculate fields to delete: Fields present in `last-applied-configuration` and missing from the configuration file
-2. Calculate fields to add or set:
-  - *local object configuration - live object*
-  - set fields present in the local object configuration file whose values are missing or differ from the live object
+2. Calculate fields to add or set: Fields present in the configuration file whose values don't match the live configuration
-3. Calculate the merged patch: *fields to delete + fields to add*
-  - Merge the results of 1. and 2. into a single patch request

 Example: